Our use of cookies

 • the hours a child will attend must be recorded for each term so the parent can see the funded hours their child will receive.
 Parents can sign the form no earlier than the term prior.
 Example: for funded hours accessed in summer, the parent declaration can be signed no earlier than spring term.

-• Stretch Offer - 48 weeks is the most common stretch offer and is how it is claimed via the EY Portal and paid by the Council.
-However, Providers can offer stretch over a different number of weeks instead of 48 if they so wish, and it is the Providers' number of weeks they offer in that term that must be recorded on the form.
+• Stretch Offer - 48 weeks is the most common stretch offer and is over the number of weeks the council pays funding when claimed as stretched.
+However, Providers can offer stretch over a different number of weeks instead of 48 if they so wish (i.e 50), and it is the Providers' number of weeks they offer in that term that must be recorded on the form.

 • For successful completion of the form, providers will need to liaise and confirm to parents what the child will receive in the term.